DallasLind/Game-of-War-ConsoleLog/README.md

 This was my first project from the ground-up utilizing Javascript without a strict tutorial, so attempting to put it together was already challenging.
 I feel as if I'm at a point where I understand how the syntax and concept works, but it's the putting it together cohesively with a programmtic mindset that continue to trips me up.
 If you have suggestions on how to improve it or what I should've done, don't hesitate to reach out!

 ### Future Plans
-* Make it fully functional
-* Add scoring
-* Add rounds
 * Maybe potentially add an interface with CSS and more involved HTML
-* Flesh out my classes in the project to avoid having floating variables per the prompt.